 Before joining QAO in 2010, I worked for PwC as a financial auditor.
-When I first started at QAO, I delivered financial audits for two years, and then moved into working on performance and assurance audits.
+When I first started at QAO, I delivered financial audits for 2 years, and then moved into working on performance and assurance audits.
 I was attracted to performance auditing mainly for the diverse range of work and challenges it offered.
-The audits that I have completed so far have definitely met my expectations—they have been challenging, engaging and, most of all, interesting.
-By working across QAO, I have gained auditing experience with a range of entities including government departments, statutory bodies, trusts, local governments and government owned corporations.
+The audits that I have completed so far have definitely met my expectations – they have been challenging, engaging and, most of all, interesting.
+By working across QAO, I have gained auditing experience with a range of entities including government departments, statutory bodies, trusts, local governments, and government owned corporations.

 What does your role entail on a day-to-day basis?

-I work with my team to undertake assurance audits on a range of government service deliveries, such as education, health, transport, and prison services.
+I work with my team to undertake assurance audits on a range of government service deliveries, such as education, health, environment, and transport.
 I engage with the audit clients, gather audit evidence and draft reports to parliament.
 Through my work, I am able to provide unique insights to the public sector about how they can improve their service delivery.

 How is QAO different than other workplaces?